daog1/sol-mcp/README.md

   - `idl_file`: Optional IDL file name

 ### get_transaction_with_inner_instructions
-- **Description**: Retrieve transaction with recursive inner instruction parsing.
+- **Description**: Retrieve a Solana transaction and recursively parse all inner instructions (CPIs).
+Returns a hierarchical view of instruction execution with optional filtering by specific program IDs.
 - **Parameters**:
-  - `signature`: Transaction signature
+  - `signature`: Transaction signature (base58-encoded string, 88 characters)
-  - `filter_program_ids`: Optional array of program IDs to filter
+  - `filter_program_ids`: Optional array of program IDs to filter results - only instructions calling these programs will be included
+  - `rpc_endpoint`: Optional Solana RPC endpoint URL (defaults to mainnet-beta if not specified)

+### get_program_subcalls
+- **Description**: Analyze all subcalls from specified programs in a transaction.
+Processes both top-level instructions from message.compiledInstructions and nested calls from tx.meta?.innerInstructions.
+- **Parameters**:
+  - `signature`: Transaction signature (base58-encoded string, 88 characters)
+  - `program_ids`: Array of program IDs to filter subcalls by
+  - `include_nested`: Optional boolean to include nested subcalls from innerInstructions (default: true)
+  - `rpc_endpoint`: Optional Solana RPC endpoint URL (defaults to mainnet-beta if not specified)

+### get_account_data_with_parsing
+- **Description**: Retrieve Solana account information and parse it based on the account owner.
+Automatically detects account type and provides program-specific analysis for different Solana programs.
+- **Parameters**:
+  - `account`: Account public key (base58-encoded string)
-  - `rpc_endpoint`: Optional RPC endpoint
+  - `rpc_endpoint`: Optional Solana RPC endpoint URL (defaults to mainnet-beta if not specified)

 ## Examples